LWHYC/PASTA/README.md

 # Acknowledgement

 - We thank the authors of [nnUNet](https://github.com/MIC-DKFZ/nnUNet), [STU-Net](https://github.com/uni-medical/STU-Net), [FMCIB](https://github.com/AIM-Harvard/foundation-cancer-image-biomarker) for their great works.
-Please consider cite their papers if you use our code.
+Please cite their papers if you use our code.

 ```bibtex
 @article{isensee2021nnu,